RonjaBaeumel/tor_timing_correlation_project/traffic_scripts/TAFFIC_GEN.md

 ```

 Configure:
-- Clients to only use SocksPort to access the network (on ports 9055 and 9056 for example).
+- Clients to only use SocksPort to access the network (on ports 9055 and 9056 for example).<br>
-    For this open the torrc file in each client
+    For this open the torrc file in each client:
     ```bash
     nano chutney/net/nodes/000a/torrc
     ```